-Members of the public and others listed above can contact the Council to make representations.
+Members of the public can also submit a -and others listed above can contact the Council to make representations in support of or against the application within the consultation period.

 The Council must take into account representations received during the public consultation period and consider these when determining the application.